snare/calculon/README.md

 Usage
 -----

-To run `calculon` in integrated mode:

-	$ calculon

-To run the display in decoupled mode:
+To run the display:

 	$ calculon display

-To run the embedded REPL in decoupled mode:
+To run the embedded REPL:

 	$ calculon console

-To connect to the display from within a `bpython` instance:
+Or, to connect to the display from within a `bpython` instance:

 	$ bpython
 	>>> import calculon.load